Afrid1045/t5-text-summarization/README.md

 Importance of beam search, padding, and decoding strategies

 📌 Next Steps

 Try other summarization datasets (e.g., XSum, CNN-DailyMail)

 Experiment with longer models like t5-base or t5-large

 Add Streamlit or Gradio frontend for live summarization

+> ⚠️ Note: The fine-tuned model (`model.safetensors`) is not included in this repo due to GitHub's 100MB file size limit.

+> To reproduce the results, simply run the `04_fine_tuning.ipynb` notebook locally to regenerate the model.